smy1/swlab/python/README.md

         excel = "C:/Users/user/Desktop/mc_vid/example_overlay.xlsx",
         children=None, start=None, end=None, corr=None)
 ```
-In the overlay function shown above, we need to provide the following arguments and have an Excel file ready.
+As shown in the code above, the overlay function has many parameters, one of which requires us to have an Excel file ready.
 - __folder__: Where is the main project folder that stores all the videos?
 In this example, the main project folder is called "mc_vid", which is stored in the desktop by a user named "user".
 - __attempts__: Is this the first attempt to sync and overlay videos?
 If yes, enter 1, and the function will ignore the argument given to the parameter "corr" (stands for "correction", see below).
 If the number entered here is 2 or larger, we need to provide the correction argument, otherwise, the function will return an error.
 - __bgcam__: Stands for "background-camera".
 What is the name of the video recording that will be used as the "base" of the new composite video?
 In this example, Python will search for a video file that has the word "baby" in the name and use it as the base video.
 These base videos should be stored in their respective first-level subfolders with each subfolder indicating an individual participant.
 The names of subfolders can either be provided in the first column of the Excel file (see below for details) or manually given to the parameter "children" (see Example 2B below).